warmsound/async-demo/README.md

 The aim is implement the Story Viewer app first using callbacks, and then using Promises (and optionally `async/await`), to demonstrate the benefits of Promises.

 The app will use `XMLHttpRequest` to make the server requests.
-The default implementation is replaced by a `MockXMLHttpRequest` from the `xhr-mock' library.
+The default implementation is replaced by a `MockXMLHttpRequest` from the `xhr-mock` library.

 ## Technical detail